Notable People

 Most of what we know comes from one act of patient recovery

 Laurie Gwen Shapiro's 2016 Forward piece remains the key source because it does something the archive row never tried to do.
-It treats Rosenstock as a real historical problem.
+It treats Rosenstock as a historical problem rather than a trivia item.
 Shapiro tracks down family memory, scraps of public records, scattered newspaper mentions, and one elderly relative who still remembered her uncle Mendel visiting the family, giving the children chocolate, sending postcards, and turning every appearance into a show.

 That combination of tenderness and exaggeration is exactly right for a vaudeville strongman.